 Rudy & Kelly Academy, a Paul Mitchell Partner School ("The School") is committed to complying with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act - Federal laws that prohibit discrimination on the basis of disability.
 The School does not discriminate against future professionals with disabilities in regard to application, acceptance, grading, advancement, training, discipline, graduation, or any other aspect related to a future professional's participation in a program of The School.
-This policy applies to all future professionals with disabilities.
+This policy applies to all future professionals and applicants for admission to The School.
+The School will provide reasonable accommodations to future professionals with disabilities.